 Reservoir Evaluation Technology (GEO504)

 Petrophysical evaluation and interpretation of geological formations are done to understand the storage capacity, fluid flow and reservoir characteristics required for hydrocarbon reserves estimation and implementation of production strategies.
-This evaluation is done by running a series of core-based measurements and wireline logging data interpretation that provide information about the petrophysical properties of rocks in subsurface layers.
-Practical projects from different fields/wells of Norway are given and students are introduced to industry relevant software for a full understanding of dealing with real data on different occasions.
+This evaluation is done by running a series of core-based measurements (Routine- and Special Core Analysis) and wireline logging data interpretation that provide information about the petrophysical properties of rocks in subsurface layers.
+Students will visit labs to see how these experiments are performed.
+Logs from the Norwegian Continental Shelf are interpreted using industry relevant software.
 The principles behind petrophysical evaluation of rocks are relevant to oil and gas exploration, carbon geo-sequestration and geothermal reservoir characterization.

 Course code